michaeltroger/opencv3-hello-ndk/README.md

 # OpenCV 3.1 NDK Starter Project for Android Studio 2

-A simple sample application in which the OpenCV 3 API is accessed via native C++ code.
+OpenCV 3 Hello NDK is a simple sample application in which the OpenCV 3 API is accessed via native C++ code.
 Unlike most other starter projects, this configuration doesn't need any absolute paths to be set for compiling and is therefore quite flexible.

 - Tested with Android Studio 2.2.2.